nilay-2/Reddit-clone/README.md

 ## Demo

-Click here 👉 [Link] to visit the(https://reddit-clone-rosy-six.vercel.app/).
+Click on the link to visit the webapp (https://reddit-clone-rosy-six.vercel.app/).

 ## Technologies Used